c1ko/monodon/README.md

 `--ccodes` Add ISO-3166 country codes to the host.
 Scanned hosts for "monodon" would be "monodon-us" or "usmonodon".

 `--wiki` Use wikipedia to generate term-related wordlists to scan.
 Monodon downloads the wikipedia article for a the given term(s) and generates a list of the most common words.
-You can either use `--wikiterms` to supply the Wikipedia pages to use, or configure them in the config file.
-In the config file, you can also set the number of words to scan (default ist 750).
+You can supply lemmas in the config file or via the command line.
+Include the wikipedia language shorthand (e.g. "en" or "de"), seperated by a colon.
+To configure the number of used terms, use the `--wiki_count` option.

+If you only want to check which words were generated (and what rating they have), use the `--wiki_test` flag.
+No wikipedia queries will be executed in this case.

 ```
-(venv) [mono@mono monodon]$ ./monodon.py monodon --wiki --wikiterms whale monodon tooth
+(venv) [mono@mono monodon]$ ./monodon.py --wiki en:whale de:narwal monodon
 2022-02-07 22:34:43,261 Loaded 9211 domains from publicsuffix.org
 2022-02-07 22:34:43,262 Scanning generated wikipedia wordlist
 2022-02-07 22:34:44,380 Scanning 15000 domains..
 ```

-`--wordlist` Scan additional wordlists defined in the config.ini file.
+`--wordlist` Scan an additional wordlist file.

 For most scan modes the scanned tlds can be set in the config.ini file.
-Default are often-abused tlds, but you can replace this by top 5, top 15, all, or specific tlds.
-You can also use `--forcetlds` to execute all scans on a specific set of tlds.
+These defaults can be overriden using the `_tld` option for each mode.
+You can either supply direct tlds like "de" or "com", or prefiltered lists: "top5", "top15", "abused", "all_tlds".
+You can also use `--forcetlds` to execute all scans on a specific set of tlds, no matter what the config says.

-### Scan settings
+### General settings

 `--rate` Scans executed per second.
 This rate can be exceeded for short periods of time, but will auto-adjust.

 `--threads` Number of scan threads to use.
 Especially with slow nameservers, a higher number of threads is adviced.
 The standard 5 threads is usually a good choice.

+`--simulate` Simulate the DNS queries instead of actually executing them.
+Good for testing purposes.

+`--verbose` Log each DNS query, giving greater detail on what is going on.

 `--nameserver` Use another than the system's nameserver to scan.

 `--config` Load a different config file than the standard config.ini.

+`--unsafe` Allow more than 10 queries per scanning thread.